njamesgeorge1223/Mars-News-and-Weather-Web-Scraping-Analysis-with-Splinter/README.md

 year range from 674 to 701 with an average of 687.5, which is about the same as the 687 Earth days found through an Internet search.

-To complete this project, I exported all my results to the Images folder and a CSV file in the Resources folder, MarsWeatherData.csv.
+Upon completion of the analysis, I exported all my results to the Images folder and a CSV file in the Resources folder, MarsWeatherData.csv.
+Ultimately, this project demonstrates effective use of web scraping to collect and analyze data.
+In this case, the findings provide valuable insights into Martian temperature, atmospheric pressure, and years.